|Special Education Needs|

 - A Speech and Language therapist is a member of our staff and is accessible five days a week to organise and monitor individual programmes delivered within the classroom setting by specialist trained staff.

-- On site clinics including: paediatric consultant, physiotherapist, incontinence team.
+- On site clinics including: pediatric consultant, physiotherapist, incontinence team.

 - Support from the Hearing/ Vision Impaired service.